Keezhadi excavation site: Fifth phase

-In June 2019, the Tamil Nadu Archaeology Department began the fifth phase of the excavation led by Dr R Sivanantham.
+In June 2019, the Tamil Nadu Archaeology Department began the fifth phase of excavation led by Dr R Sivanantham.
 This phase was completed in four to five months in which 15 trenches was planned to be dug.
-In the 5th stage of excavation, Sangam-era bricks and more than 700 objects were found and these have been sent for testing.
+In the this stage, Sangam-era bricks and more than 700 objects were found and these have been sent for testing.
 As of 2020, the preliminary report of the fifth phase of excavations was nearing completion.

-Sixth phase

-Sixth phase of excavation along with simultaneous excavation in neighbouring villages (Manalur, Kondhagai, and Agaram) began on 19 February 2020.

 Seventh phase

-The seventh phase was launched on February 13 and began on February 19, 2021.

-It came to an end on September 20, 2021.
+The seventh phase was launched on 13 February and began on 19 February 2021.
+A 2600-year old damaged clay lid, Tamil-Brahmi inscribed potsherds, bone tip tools, terracotta spheres, and copper needles were found in this phase.
+It came to an end on 20 September 2021.

-Eight Phase
+Eighth Phase

-On February 11, 2022, the eighth phase of excavations began.
+On 11 February 2022, the eighth phase of excavations began.
+Major findings were Ivory gamesman, Iron knife, antimony rod, and copper pendants in this phase.

+Ninth Phase

+The ninth phase commenced on 6 April 2023 and was completed in six months.
+Major findings in this phase were weighing units made of crystal quartz, a snake figurine made of terracotta, 26 burial urns, with carnelian beads in one of the burial urns.
+Around 183 antiquities were found including copper coins, and hopscotch pieces.

+Tenth Phase

+The tenth phase of excavation began on 18 June 2024.
+So far, the major findings are the identification of six terracotta pipelines in Keezhadi.

 Findings

 Almost 48 square pits have been cut and various structures and artifacts have been found, including frosts, brick walls, roof tiles, pottery, mimic accessories, skeletal tools, iron Vel, and Tamil-Brahmi letter-etched plates.
 This place is considered to be Pandyan dynasty's city called "Perumanalur", the pioneer of literature.
-The use of fired brick, the size of the building complex, an array of pots placed in such a way that it must have been used either as a lamp or for painting, and other findings suggest that the settlement is of a more civilized population than was previously suspected during the Sangam period.

-Canals and sewage system

-Water supply and wastewater are considered as important landmarks of civil development.
-At the bottom of the settlement, there are buildings with a sewage canal facility made of ceramic tubes.